poem-club/fox-poem/README.md

   - Windows: Download the Git Bash https://git-scm.com/downloads
   - More on https://github.com/git-guides/install-git

-Great thanks to UAL CCI, Phoenix Perry, and Dan Shiffman for the encouragements and support.
+Great thanks to UAL CCI, Phoenix Perry, Mick Grierson, and Dan Shiffman for the encouragements and support.